jetbasrawi/go.geteventstore/README.md

 ###Direct use of the client

 The StreamReader and StreamWriter types are the easiest way to read and write events.
 If you would like to implement some other logic around reading events, some methods are available on the Client type.
+An example is included demonstrating how to use some of these methods.

 ###Setting Optional Headers
 Most of the optional headers are are included implicitly such as ES-LongPoll, ES-ExpectedVersion & ES-HardDelete when